mir123/lunitas/README.md

 This script is based on the BSD Games program pom by Keith E. Brandt.
 I translated part of pom.c to Javascript and added the SVG output bit.

-Eclipses are obtained using code from the [http://xjubier.free.fr/en/site_pages/LunarEclipseCalculator.html](lunar eclipse calculator) by Xavier Jubier.
+Eclipses are obtained using code from the [lunar eclipse calculator](http://xjubier.free.fr/en/site_pages/LunarEclipseCalculator.html) by Xavier Jubier.